egis/build-tools/README.md

 ## Build Pipeline

-* All bower dependencies are downloaded and concatenated into `build/dependencies.js` and `build/dependencies.css`
+* All web dependencies are downloaded and concatenated into `build/dependencies.js` and `build/dependencies.css`
 * ES6 files are compiled and concatenanted into `build/app.js` where 'app.js' is the `mainFile` in `package.json`
 (inferred from package's name by default)
 * CSS/LESS/SASS are compliled and concatened into `build/app.css`